Roberta Byrd Barr: Career in acting and television

 Barr's career in acting began when she starred in a Cirque Theatre production of A Raisin in the Sun alongside Greg Morris.
 She hosted a KCTS-TV show named Let's Imagine where she told stories for young children.

-She moderated an audience participation show called Face to Face on KING-TV from 1965-1970 and on KCTS from 1971-1972.
+She moderated an audience participation show called Face to Face on KING-TV from 1965 to 1970 and on KCTS from 1971 to 1972.
 Barr interviewed people who were considered too radical for other television shows, including Cesar Chavez.
 The show's producer, Jean Walkinshaw, described Barr as waking "up the community to all kinds of things that had been overlooked."

 Legacy

 Seattle advocacy organization Byrd Barr Place (originally Central Area Motivation Program housed within the historic Seattle Fire Station No. 23) was renamed in 2018 to honor Barr, who was at one time a writer for the group's monthly newsletter; the organization focuses on improving the lives of low-income people throughout Washington State.

 Barr's photo hangs in the Douglass-Truth Branch of the Seattle Public Library to honor her efforts to promote the development of the library's African-American Collection.